hindman/mvs/README.md

 - Supply input paths in various ways: positional arguments, STDIN, a text data file, or the clipboard.

-- Organize the original and new paths in various structures: as a flat sequence, in Unix-style paragraphs, as alternating pairs of lines, or as delimited rows.
+- Specify the structure of the input paths data: a flat sequence, two blank-delimited paragraphs, alternating pairs of lines, or delimited rows.

-- Use a snippet of Python code to filter out original paths before renaming, which can be handy if you want to supply paths via a command-line glob pattern but you don't want to rename all of them.
+- Use a snippet of Python code to filter out original paths before renaming, which can be handy if you want to supply paths via a command-line glob pattern but do not want to rename all of them.

 - Specify in advance how the program should respond to the validation problems listed above: skip the item with the problem, rename in spite of the problem (even it that means overwriting other paths), or take remedial action (create a missing parent).

-- Define a sequence number for use in the renaming code snippet.
+- Customize the start and skip values for a sequence number that can be used in the renaming code snippet.

-- Execute in dryrun mode, which runs the filtering, checking, and listing behavior but does not rename anything.
+- Request dryrun mode, which executes the filtering, checking, and listing behavior but does not rename anything.

 #### Installation and examples